 Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they fall due.
 The Group's operating cash flow is subject to fluctuations resulting from high volatility of oil prices as well as changes in exchange rates and the amounts of taxes and duties paid.
 The above-mentioned factors can affect the amount of the Group's cash flow and, thus, its liquidity.
 In order to manage liquidity risk, the Group monitors and projects liquidity requirements on a regular basis.
 The Group's management ensures that sufficient funds are available to meet any commitments as they arise, prepares detailed budgets and plan-to-fact analyses on an annual, quarterly and monthly basis.
 The Group's liquidity risk management procedures are centralized.
-The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans and borrowings, including loans from related parties, bank guarantees and advances received for the future oil deliveries, deferral of payments under the current agreements.
+The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans and borrowings, including loans from related parties, bank guarantees and advances received for the future oil deliveries, deferral of payments under the current agreements and payments to the budget.

-As at 31 December 2019, the Group's short-term liabilities exceeded its current assets by RUB 26,104 million (31 December 2018: RUB 27,752 million).
+As at 31 December 2020, the Group's short-term liabilities exceeded its current assets by RUB 46,586 million (31 December 2019: RUB 26,104 million).